digital-clinical-safety-alliance/dcb0129-mkdocs-template/README.md

 # Cookiecutter Clinical Safety Management File

 Powered by Powered by [Cookiecutter](https://github.com/cookiecutter), Cookiecutter Clinical Safety Management File automates the generation of a skeleton outline Clinical Safety Management File, pre-populated with project-, team-, and organisation-specific details.

+## Features

+- Automatic generation of a skeletal set of clinical safety documents to be reviewed and customised for the use-case
+- Prebuilt with a ready-configured Material for MkDocs website for the documents
+- Automatic build and deploy of the MkDocs site as a GitHub Pages site (via GitHub Actions)

 ## Why?